 2. Dirt- and water-repellent

-Suitable coating: Hydrophobic and oleophobic
+Suitable coating: Hydrophobic coating and oleophobic

 Examples of applications: Car windows, walls and floors in the food processing industry, eyeglasses, sanitary facilities, textile, plastic, exterior furniture etc.